 The Downton Society, a registered charity, was set up in 1975 to:

 - promote conservation and awareness of sites and buildings of historic interest

 - encourage high standards of planning & development;

-On the lighter, social side, the Committee organises talks and visits to places of historical or local interest; films are shown monthly in the Memorial Hall; and the Footpath Group has an itinerary of guided walks throughout the year.
-An annual wine tasting evening and summer party are highlights for members.
+On the social and community side, the Committee organises Moviola films, which are shown monthly in the Memorial Hall; and the Footpath Group which has an itinerary of guided walks throughout the year.
+The Wrightson cup is presented annually to the Trafalgar School.
+There are also occasional talks and visits; and an annual wine tasting evening and summer party are highlights for members.

 The Society is independent and has no formal affiliation to any local authority, but it makes a point of maintaining close links with the Parish Council and other bodies within the Southern Wiltshire Community area.
 These include the Area Board, Salisbury Civic Society and the Salisbury Conservation Advisory Panel.

-We always welcome new members, especially those with relevant knowledge and skills but all that is really required is an interest in your local community.
-If you would like to know more, please contact a member of the committee - or join us by filling in the application form on this site.
+We always welcome new members, especially those with specifc knowledge and skills - but all that is really required is an interest in your local community.
+If you would like to know more, please contact a member of the committee - or join us by clicking here and filling in the application form.